cities-lab/VETravelDemandMM/README.md

 # VETravelDemandMM
-The Multi-Modal Travel Demand package for [VisionEval](https://gregorbj.github.io/VisionEval/)
+The Multi-Modal Travel Demand package for the [VisionEval framework](https://gregorbj.github.io/VisionEval/)

 This package contains a module for the VisionEval framework that simulates multi-modal travel demand for individual households:
 - Annual Average Daily VMT